NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Propaganda Promoter.md

 Choose two ability boosts.
 One must be to **Charisma** or **Dexterity**, and one is a free ability boost.

 You're trained in your choice of the Acrobatics or Performance skill.
-You gain a skill feat: [[Feats/Steady Balance|Steady Balance]] if you chose Acrobatics or [[Feats/Impressive Performance|Impressive Performance]] if you chose Performance.
+You gain a skill feat: [[Steady Balance|Steady Balance]] if you chose Acrobatics or [[Impressive Performance|Impressive Performance]] if you chose Performance.
 You're also trained in Urgathoa Lore.

 *Source: Pathfinder: Blood Lords Player's Guide*
 *OGL*